nifanfa/BootTo.NET/README.md

 ## Running on real hardware

-Format a USB drive as FAT32 and copy the contents of `Drive` to its root.
-To use UEFI network support on real hardware, enable it in the firmware settings.
+Format a USB drive as FAT32, copy the contents of `Drive` to its root, and boot from it.
+To use UEFI network support on real hardware, enable it in the BIOS, as shown in the image below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54205437/188054542-60a4bc00-a2f2-462d-9602-6a55b146b127.png" />